jlbelanger/galleri/README.md

 The setup script will prompt you to configure various settings.

-If you are using nginx or a server other than Apache, you can delete `public/.htaccess`, and you will need to update your server's configuration to handle error pages, authentication, and redirects.
+If you are using a server other than Apache (eg. nginx), delete `public/.htaccess`.
+You will need to write your own server configuration to handle error pages, authentication, and redirects.

 Ensure the following folder permissions are set: